FrancescoSaverioZuppichini/non-max-suppression-in-pytorch/medium/README.md

 Today we'll see how to implement non max suppression in PyTorch

-*Code is [here](https://github.com/FrancescoSaverioZuppichini/non-max-suppression-in-pytorch) and interactive version of this article can be found [here](https://github.com/FrancescoSaverioZuppichini/non-max-suppression-in-pytorch/blob/main/README.ipynb)*
+*Code is [here](https://github.com/FrancescoSaverioZuppichini/non-max-suppression-in-pytorch) and an interactive version of this article can be found [here](https://github.com/FrancescoSaverioZuppichini/non-max-suppression-in-pytorch/blob/main/README.ipynb)*

 ## Preambula